crossoverJie/SSM/README.md

 # Special Note

-On the project,`SSM-SERVICE`、`SSM-WEB` module is only used to demonstrate the use of normal circumstances will only appear a service or web module.
+On the project,`SSM-SERVICE` `SSM-WEB` module is only used to demonstrate the use of normal circumstances will only appear a service or web module.

 # Quick Start